dotsam/homebridge-milight/README.md

 `MILIGHT_DEBUG=true homebridge -D`

 # Changelog

+### 1.2.0
+ * Added debouncing for all commands received from HomeKit.
+This allows us to order commands to the bulbs in the way that works best and perform additional logic.
+The debounce time is currently set to 150ms, which should be a very safe value to prevent command queueing and make sure that a full set of HSV values are received from HomeKit before acting on them.
+Lower values will cause lights to react more quickly, but could cause command queuing problems, or errors in setting light colour.
+ * Now tracking white and colour brightness levels separately so values should correctly reflect based on what mode the lights are in

 ### 1.1.0
  * Implemented colour temperature control with new official HomeKit characteristic.
 Not supported by all HomeKit apps